Tim Hutton

 Andy studied Chemistry with Medicinal Chemistry at the University of Warwick, followed by an MSc in Instrumental and Analytical Methods in Biological and Environmental Chemistry at the same university.
 He then worked at the Law Society of England and Wales before returning to Warwick University to conduct 4 years of postgraduate research in chiral-at-metal catalysis.

 A second MSc was undertaken in Historic Building Conservation at Kingston University.
-An affiliate member of the Institute of Historic Building Conservation, a member of the Society for the Protection of Ancient Buildings, a full member of the Royal Society of Chemistry and is currently studying towards becoming a full member of The Royal Institution of Chartered Surveyors.
+An affiliate member of the Institution of Historic Building Conservation, a member of the Society for the Protection of Ancient Buildings, a full member of the Royal Society of Chemistry and is currently studying towards becoming a full member of The Royal Institution of Chartered Surveyors.

 He has also worked for MRDA Architects, The Churches Conservation Trust and the National Trust.